 Cost of education in Egypt

-Public schools in Egypt can be attended free of charge, but many expat parents prefer to send their children to an international school.
-These schools tend to have high fees, so they may not be suitable for those on a budget or those whose salary packages don’t include education expenses.
+Public schools in Egypt can be attended free of charge, but many expat parents prefer to send their children to an international school instead.
+These schools tend to offer familiar curricula and high teaching standards at the cost of high fees, so they may not be suitable for those on a budget or those whose salary packages don’t include education expenses.

 That said, some of these schools offer flexible payment options and scholarships, so parents are advised to look into these options.
 International schools typically offer excellent standards, a wider variety of extracurricular activities, and state-of-the-art facilities, so many parents find the cost well worth it.